-'''

-Add the Cell Manager hostname to the omnidlc_hosts file located in /etc/opt/omni/client (UNIX clients) or Data Protector home\config\client (Windows clients).
+Add the Cell Manager hostname to the omnidlc\hosts file located in /etc/opt/omni/client (UNIX clients) or Data\Protector\home\config\client (Windows clients).

-'''

-Examples of using the omnidle command
+Examples of using the omnidlc command

-To collect and compress all debug, log, and getinfo files from the cell and pack them in the dlc.pck file in the current directory on the Cell Manager, using verbose output, run:
+1. To collect and compress all debug, log, and getinfo files from the cell and pack them in the dlc.pck file in the current directory on the Cell Manager, using verbose output, run:

-'''

-omnidlc -no filter -verbose
+omnidlc -no\filter -verbose

-'''